wpilibsuite/frc-docs/source/docs/software/advanced-control/pidcontroller.rst

 .. todo:: Link to conceptual PID article when it's finished

 .. note:: This article covers the in-code implementation of PID Control with WPILib's provided library classes.
-For an explanation of the concepts involved in PID control, see <TODO: link>.
+Documentation describing the involved concepts in more detail is forthcoming.

 .. note:: For a guide on implementing PID control through the :ref:`command-based framework <docs/software/commandbased/what-is-command-based:What Is "Command-Based" Programming?>`, see :ref:`docs/software/commandbased/pid-subsystems-commands:PID Control through PIDSubsystems and PIDCommands`.